Svalbard and Norway

-Finding a job on Svalbard can be difficult, so you are recommended to arrange a job before travelling.
+You must obtain a job on Svalbard before travelling.
 Most housing on Svalbard is owned by employers, and accommodation is usually offered in combination with a job offer.
 This makes it difficult to find housing without having a job on Svalbard.

 Svalbard has its own tax legislation, so all tax collected is used in the archipelago.
 Tax rates are lower than on the Norwegian mainland.
 There two tax schemes.
 You can either be subject to ordinary tax liability as a resident or have limited tax liability.